CUSTOMER CART

 Back to Top

-Frayed Cord Loop?
+Frayed Cord Loop

 First, remove the control end cap by lifting the tab on the top of the head rail that locks the cap into place.
 The cap should then easily pop off.
 Remove the frayed cord loop by gently lifting the cord and turning the mechanism (Tip: a screwdriver inserted into the center of the mechanism allows for easy rotation).
 Start the new cord loop into the pulley by placing the cord into one of the teeth of the gear.
 Rotate the cord loop into place.
 Replace the control cap